Punk rock music--Kentucky--Louisville

 2508

 Rachel Grimes discusses her musical childhood and in what ways her family has influenced her music career.
-She discusses her very first band which was titled "Lemonade Hayride," how the band members got together, and what type of musical genre, and the influence the band took from.
+She discusses her very first band which was titled "Lemonade Hayride," how the band members got together, the type of musical genre, and the influence the band took from.
 Grimes discusses the various bands that evolved from Lemonade Hayride and Hula Hoop.
 Grimes explains the tour Hula Hoop took in Britain.

 2597